Frequently Asked Questions

 Band members are asked to schedule all classes outside marching band rehearsal times.
 In most cases, alternatives to conflicting classes can be found.
-The main thing to remember is that all conflicts must be approved by our director, Dr. Hile.
+The main thing to remember is that all conflicts must be approved by our director, Dr. Druffel.

 What costs are involved with membership in the Panther Marching Band?

 Members are expected to purchase the class credit, black gloves ($3), black marching band shoes ($30), a band cap ($15), and instrument rental if needed ($40).
 Students must also supply solid black athletic shorts for preseason performances, a lyre for their instrument, and flip folder.
 Instrument requirements such as reeds and valve oil, as well as any other maintenance are also the responsibility of the student.
 All other uniform items and travel costs (hotel stay, meals, etc.) are provided free to all members.
 And best of all, band members do NO fundraising!

 We provide piccolos, tenor saxophones, mellophones, baritones, sousaphones, percussion, and guard equipment.
 Due to increased maintenance costs on instruments, students will be required to pay a $40 rental fee for the semester.

 I really enjoyed attending competitions in high school.
 How many contests does the Panther Marching Band attend?

 None.
 No marching bands compete at the collegiate level.
 The name of the game here is entertainment.
 We perform a changing show for home games, exciting music in the stands and on the field, and have a ton of fun!
 HOWEVER, the Panther Marching Band hosts a high school marching contest and tries to perform an exhibition at one other contest during the season.

 Yes.
 The Panther Marching Band may travel to any post-season games the team attends.
 The band also enjoys performing in exhibitions at high school band festivals and community/campus events.

 Do I receive academic credit for participating in the marching band?